HenkVanAsselt/rxing_test/README.md

 This is a simple example of how to use Rust xring to generate a Code128 barcode and write it to a file.

 I share this as I could not find any examples, and it took me some time....

+Another interesting candidate is https://github.com/buntine/barcoders/blob/master/README.md This one looks much simpler to use.